 The contraceptive implant is a small device placed under the skin.
 Each implant lasts three years.
-The implant can be put in from 21 days after the birth of your baby.
+The implant can be inserted immediately after the birth of your baby.

 Intrauterine contraceptive device (IUCD)

 The IUCD is a small device made of plastic and copper which is put into the womb.
 It lasts 5-10 years, depending on the type.
-An IUCD can be fitted from four weeks after giving birth.
+An IUCD can be inserted immediately after giving birth.

 Intrauterine system (IUS)

 The IUS is a plastic device that contains a progestogen hormone.
 It is put into the womb, and lasts for five years.
-An IUS can be fitted from four weeks after giving birth.
+An IUS can be inserted immediately after giving birth.